Mov305/moviesC2/README.md

-# CAPSTONE MOVIES
+# CAPSTONE MOVIES MV

-Awesome Movies list, you can add your movies, like them, and reserve them.
+Movies MV , search for any movie and show by name and add it to your like list.
+See all the details about the movies and it's realse time.
+Comment and interact with other users.

 ## Live Demo